leemabhena/room_occupancy/docs/methodology.md

 2. **Aggregation Approach**:
    - The second approach simplifies the dataset further and focuses on broader categories of sensor data.
 This enhances interpretability and facilitates practical applications where understanding the impact of each sensor type is beneficial.

-3. **Use of Non-Parametric MANOVA**:
-   - The `MANOVA.RM` package was employed as it relaxes the assumption of multivariate normality, making it more robust for data that may not meet traditional MANOVA assumptions.